Table of Contents

 The most common cases that I see for this involve people that sit with their shoulders forward so that it is difficult to breathe with their diaphragm.
 The scalenes go from being assistive breathing muscles to being the primary respiratory muscles as they lift the upper ribs and collarbone to inhale.
 They get overworked, displace the upper ribs, and create chronic trigger point activity.

-When they identify an activity, it usually involves an activity where they are seated with the hands up in front of them.
-This might be when they are driving with the arms at 10 & 2, or working while slumped forward, or rowing, or activity that created heavy breathing.
+When they identify an activity, it usually involves sitting with their hands up in front of them.
+This might be when they are driving with their arms at 10 & 2, working while slumped forward, rowing, or doing an activity that creates heavy breathing.

 Another common report is that their arms go to sleep when they sleep on their back.
 Tight scalene muscles choke the neurovascular bundle that runs to your arms.

-These muscles also get involved in assisting with heavy breathing as when sprinting or climbing stairs.
+These muscles also assist with heavy breathing when sprinting or climbing stairs.
 People with this problem complain of tingling in their hands while huffing and puffing.
 This can also be a sign of thoracic outlet syndrome.

 The Musculoskeletal Anatomy Behind Your Pain